TheTripol3/statistics/README.md

 # Statistics Resource
-A resource with the C# and VB.NET code developed by me for statistics course
+A resource with C# and VB.NET code developed by me for statistics course